KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

         * Additionally, all derived interfaces should extend this schema, and all types that implement this interface should extend this schema.
     * ..
 Or maybe I should just remove the schema generation for interfaces altogether.
 I'm not sure if it's really useful.

+* The schema generator doesn't support custom schemas for molecular types
+    * Example:
+    * ```csharp
+      [SchemaObject]
+      public sealed class MyClass
+      {
+          string Name { get; set; }
+          int Age { get; set; }
+      }
+      public sealed class MySchema : IMolecularZodSchema
+      {
+          // Schema Stuff
+      }

+      // Program.cs

+      configuration.ApplyMolecularSchema<MyClass, MySchema>()
+      // The above method doesn't exist, but it should
+      // And it should probably be renamed to ApplySchema,
+      // and merged with ApplyAtomicSchema.

+      // ..
+That used to be the case, but it never worked 🤷‍♂️
+      // ..so I renamed it and gave it more constraints
+      ```

 ### Low priority

 Issues that are very uncommon and/or can easily be worked around and/or are very difficult to fix.